Annie Hearn: The Trial

 Annie was charged with the murder of her sister, Lydia Maria Everard aged 52, and her neighbour, Alice Maud Thomas (known as "Minnie") aged 47.
 She was not charged with the murder of her aunt (despite arsenic in her body) as there was little evidence, other than odd coincidence.

 The trial took place in Cornwall Assizes in Bodmin in June 1931.
 Dr Eric Wordley and Roche Lynch gave expert witness on the presence of white arsenic in the each body.
 The eminent Norman Birkett KC acted as defence lawyer.
 He argued that presence of arsenic was not evidence of arsenic poisoning.
 A local chemist, Shuker & Reed, gave evidence that they had sold Annie a weedkiller containing white arsenic some four years previously.

-The prosecution led by Henry du Parcq KC argued that Annie's sister, Minnie Everard, had died in July 1930, and had been poisoned slowly by arsenic over a period of 7 months.
+The prosecution led by Herbert du Parcq KC argued that Annie's sister, Minnie Everard, had died in July 1930, and had been poisoned slowly by arsenic over a period of 7 months.
 However this was based on exhumation of the body and defence argued the body was contaminated by natural arsenic levels in the soil.

 Despite a large amount of evidence the weight of evidence was largely circumstantial and Annie Hearn was found Not Guilty after an eight-day trial on 23 June much to the disquiet of the public gallery.
 This conclusion was very much pushed at the jury by Judge Roche who appeared to support the strong defence theory.
 Minnie's diary, which alleged that she thought Annie was poisoning her, was ruled inadmissible as evidence.